mlwin-de/BenchEmbedd/README.md

 Note: This repository is not designed to train those embedding models and only performs evaluations.

-### Setting the path to trained models and datasets

-To set the path to trained models, and also to the datasets, their path must be given as variable in file: `src/main/java/org/hobbit/sdk/examples/mlwin/system/main.java`

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)